-Dealing with criticism is one of the realities of becoming a published author.
+Dealing with criticism - the reality of becoming a published author

 People outside our supportive circle of friends and family are going to read and publicly comment on our work.
 Fabulous!
 Isn’t that why you write?
 To affect people?
 To make them think, to stir their emotions?